-- b.
-Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? - c.
+c.
 Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means?

-No Impact.
-There is no riparian habitat or other sensitive natural community on site or adjacent to the Project.
-According to the National Wetlands Inventory11, no wetlands occur in or near the Project site.
-As such, there is no impact.
+Less than Significant Impact.
+According to the National Wetlands Inventory7, no wetlands occur in or near the Project site.
+Impacts would be less than significant.